rhaiscript/book/src/rust/packages/create.md

 def_package! {
     /// My own personal super package
-    pub MyPackage(module) : ArithmeticPackage, LogicPackage, BasicArrayPackage, BasicMapPackage {
+    // Aggregate other base packages (if any) simply by listing them after a colon. pub MyPackage(module) : ArithmeticPackage, LogicPackage, BasicArrayPackage, BasicMapPackage {
         // Merge all registered functions and constants from the plugin module